 Effective November 1, 1999, the Town adopted a defined contribution 401(a) plan (the "Town DC Plan") for Town and Board of Education employees (except members of the Police Union or Certified Teachers).
 Effective February 28, 2011, the Board of Education adopted a defined contribution 401(a) plan ("BOE DC Plan") for Board of Education employees (except Certified Teachers).
-Employees hired on or after October 5, 2015, shall not be considered a "Member" eligible to participate in the Town's defined benefit plan for police officers.
 Board of Education employees were transferred out of the Town DC Plan at that time.
 Plan benefits and contribution requirements are established by plan documents and approved by the Town Council and Board of Education, respectively.
 The Town Council and Board of Education also administer the Plans.
-After one year of service, Town and Board of Education employees (except members) (except members of the Police Union or Certified Teachers) are required to contribute 2.5% and 2.0%, respectively, of their earnings on a pre-tax basis.
+After one year of service, Town and Board of Education employees (except members of the Police Union or Certified Teachers) are required to contribute 2.5% and 2.0%, respectively, of their earnings on a pre-tax basis.
 The Town will contribute 9% of the earnings.
 The BOE will contribute 8% of the earnings.
-Total contributions by employees and the Town were \$72,734 and \$261,843, respectively for the fiscal year ended June 30, 2021.
+Total contributions by employees and the Town were \$105,765 and \$338,884, respectively for the fiscal year ended June 30, 2022.

-Connecticut State Teachers' Retirement Fund
+Connecticut State Teachers' Retirement System